machinelistening/machinelistening.github.io/index.md

 ## Video recording of the lecture

-- This year's lectures will be recorded, you can contact [Jakob Abeßer](jakob.abesser@idmt.fraunhofer.de) for access
+- This year's lectures will be recorded, you can contact [Jakob Abeßer](mailto:jakob.abesser@idmt.fraunhofer.de?subject=[MachineListening]%20Lecture%20Video%20Access)

 # Seminar Material